GiuseNguyenJohn/ForFUF/ideas.md

 ### TODO:
-- [x] Add one-liner in README to install all dependencies in bash
+- [x] add one-liner in README to install all dependencies in bash
 - [x] check if program ran with sudo
 - [x] check if given file exists
 - [x] store flag format, return match object (plaintext, rot13, base64)